buditanrim/buditanrim.github.io/_posts/2021-05-11-rolling-out-design-system.md

 **Illustrate future value from past data.** The simplest example would be the component bug or maintenance.
 Talk to the engineers and see if they can help you calculate how many hours they took for bug fixing or maintenance.
 Take three months of data and then present that.
 Come and say, “If you add one week on the development now, you’ll save a lot of hours in the future because we’ll be taking care of those maintenances.”
 But of course, you shouldn’t overpromise what you can’t.

-**Ride the wave of the revamp effort.** Whenever there is a revamp effort, ride the wave.
-It’s probably the best opportunity you can have to collaborate and slip the rollout effort here.
+**Support the revamp effort.** Whenever there is a revamp effort, ride the wave.
+It’s probably the best opportunity you have to collaborate and slip the rollout effort here.
+You can frame your involvement to support them.
+In my experience, we assigned one designer and two engineers from the design system team.
+It actually helpful for the product team since they get an additional man power.

 These are some tactical thinking you can use.
-It will be much easier if you have a design system on the OKR, but that’s probably not realistic if your company doesn't have a strong design leader.
+The underlying principle here is to focus on adding value instead of focusing on the rollout itself.
+Of course, it will be much easier if you have a design system on the OKR, but that’s probably not realistic if your company doesn't have a strong design leader.

 Keep it rolling.
 Don’t forget to emphasize with each other.